When most people think of tea in Thailand, they envision sweet, milky, bizarrely orange-colored “Thai iced tea.”

 The old tea traditions in Yunnan, China—said to be the origin of tea plants and production—wasn’t limited to current Yunnan borders, and old tea traditions continue in Myanmar and Northern Thailand, Laos, and Vietnam.

 I’ve reviewed modern forms of sheng and more local variations of teas from all those places.
-Black tea (Assamica-type based) is also grown in Thailand, mainly in the Chiang Mai area, while Chiang Rai is known more for its oolongs.
+Black tea (Assamica-type based) is also grown in Thailand, mainly in Chiang Mai, famous for its amazing temples, while Chiang Rai is known more for its oolongs.

 There are probably good stories to be told related to how and when every plant type arrived but even for those recent changes related to Taiwanese types the stories aren’t common knowledge.